freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-css-foundations-projects/css-foundations-exercise-b.md

 1. You should see that the fourth element in the list has a `red` background, a `font-size` of `24px`, and a `font-weight` of `bold`.

-1. The `font-size` of the fourth element should be set with a `class` attribute and the `font-weight`  and the color should be set with an `id` attribute.
+1. The `font-size` of the fourth element should be set with a `class` attribute.
+The `font-weight`  and the color should be set with an `id` attribute.

 # --hints--